+If a student inadvertently accesses such information, they should immediately disclose the inadvertent access to a teacher or administrator.
+This will protect users against an allegation that they have intentionally violated the Acceptable Use Policy.
-3. Students shall not disclose, use, or disseminate personal identification information about themselves or others when using electronic mail, chat rooms, or other forms of direct electronic information about themselves or others when using electronic mail, chat rooms, or other forms of direct electronic communication.
-Students are also cautioned not to disclose such information by other means to individuals located through the internet without the permission of their parents/guardians.

-Personal information includes the student's name, address, telephone number, Social Security number, or other individually identifiable information.

-- 4. Students shall not use the system to encourage the use of drugs, alcohol or tobacco, nor shall they promote unethical practices or any activity prohibited by law or Board policy. (cf. 3513.3 Tobacco-Free Schools) - 5.
-Students shall not use the system to engage in commercial or other for-profit activities. - 6.
-Students shall not use the system to threaten, intimidate, harass, or ridicule other students or staff. - 7.
+- 4. Students shall not disclose, use or disseminate personal identification information about themselves or others when using electronic mail, chat rooms, or other forms of direct electronic information.
+Students are also cautioned not to disclose such information by other means to individuals located through the internet without the permission of their parents/guardians. - Personal information includes the student's name, address, telephone number, Social Security number, or other individually identifiable information. - Students shall not use the system to encourage the use of drugs, alcohol or tobacco, nor shall they promote unethical practices or any activity prohibited by law or Board policy. (cf. 3513.3 - Tobacco-Free Schools) - 6.
+Students shall not use the system to engage in commercial or other for-profit activities. - Students shall not use the system to threaten, intimidate, harass, or ridicule other students or staff. a.
+Students shall promptly disclose to their teacher or other school employee any message they receive that is inappropriate or makes them feel uncomfortable. - 8.
 Copyrighted material shall be posted online only in accordance with applicable copyright laws.
 Any materials utilized for research projects should be given proper credit as with any other printed source of information.

-(cf. 5131.9 - Academic Honesty)

-(cf. 6162.6 - Use of Copyrighted Materials)

-8. Students shall not intentionally upload, download or create computer viruses and/or maliciously attempt to harm or destroy district equipment or materials or manipulate the data of any other user, including so-called "hacking."
+(Refer to CUSD Board Policy #6162.6 for complete policy regarding use of copyrighted material.) - 9.
+Students shall not intentionally upload, download or create computer viruses and/or maliciously attempt to harm or destroy district equipment or materials or manipulate the data of any other user, including so-called "hacking." - 10.
+Students shall not attempt to gain unauthorized access to the district system or to any other computer system through the district system, or go beyond their authorized access.
+This includes attempting to log in through another person's account or access another person's files.
+These actions are illegal, even if only for the purposes of "browsing". - 11.

-(cf. 5131.5 - Vandalism, Theft and Graffiti)

-- 9. Students shall not read other users' electronic mail or files.
-They shall not attempt to interfere with other users' ability to send or receive electronic mail, nor shall they attempt to delete, copy, modify or forge other users' mail. - 10.
 Students shall report any security problem or misuse of the services to the teacher or principal.

+Limitation of Liability

+The district utilizes various technology protection measures to filter and/or block access to inappropriate or harmful material.
+Unlike in the past when educators and community members had the opportunity to review and screen materials to assess their appropriateness, because the internet serves as a gateway to any publicly available file server in the world, the district may not be able to evaluate and approve or limit access to every available resource.
+Please note that even though the school district may use technical means to limit student internet access, these limits do not provide a foolproof means for enforcing the provisions of this acceptable use policy.